abhranja-sudo/Fraud-Detection-Pipeline/README.md

 * Go inside the below directory

-       cd Fraud-Detection-Pipeline/FraudDetectionService/InitializeModel
+       cd FraudDetectionService/InitializeModel

 * Run the below command to create a Initailize ML model

         python create_model.py

+* Wait until the model is created(can take upto 1-2 min)

-* Go inside the below directory
+* To Run the Fraud Detection Engine, From the base proect directory

-       cd Fraud-Detection-Pipeline/TransactionsGeneratorService
+       cd FraudDetectionService
+       python fraud_detection_engine.py

-* Run the below command in seperate terminal to run the consumer
+* Run the below command in seperate terminal from the base project directory to run the consumer

+       cd TransactionsGeneratorService
        python consumer.py

-* Run the below command in seperate terminal to start app that will start producing messages
+* Run the below command in seperate terminal from the base directory to start app that will start producing messages

+       cd TransactionsGeneratorService
        python app.py